Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: The Physical Conditional Embedding LSTM model

 The vectors extracted from each time snippet of the Initialization Segment are concatenated along the time dimension, and the HR of each TS is concatenated along the feature dimension before being passed onto the next component.

-\paragraph{PC Encoder:} takes the vectors concatenated in the previous step and extracts a \textbf{physical conditioning embedding} (PCE).
+\textbf{PC Encoder:} takes the vectors concatenated in the previous step and extracts a \textbf{physical conditioning embedding} (PCE).
 It is a multi-layer convolutional network that transforms the 2D-input ( $(\text{TSE}_{\text{out}}+1) \times I$) into a single vector of length PCE$_\text{out}$.
-PC Encoder is a convolutional architecture designed with the same principles as the TS Encoder.
+Its convolutional architecture is designed with the same principles as the TS Encoder.
 Figure~\ref{fig:ourConvLSTM} shows the PC Encoder in detail.

-From the PCE, the LSTM's hidden state vector and cell state vector are computed using a single linear layer each, represented in Figure~\ref{fig:ourConvLSTM} by FC$_h$ and FC$_c$.
+From the PCE, the LSTM's hidden state and cell state vectors are computed using a single linear layer each, represented in Figure~\ref{fig:ourConvLSTM} by FC$_h$ and FC$_c$.

-\paragraph{State Updater:} is a standard LSTM with both state vectors (cell and hidden state's) of size LSTM$_H$, and input of size TSE$_{\text{out}}$.
+\textbf{State Updater:} is a standard LSTM with both state vectors (cell and hidden state's) of size LSTM$_H$, and input of size TSE$_{\text{out}}$.
 These state vectors are initialized by the PC Encoder using only signals from the Initialization Segment.
 The LSTM is then fed with the deep attributes extracted by the TS Encoder from each time snippet.

-\paragraph{Prediction Decoder:} takes the hidden state representation for each time snippet from the State Updater and computes the prediction from these representations.
+\textbf{Prediction Decoder:} takes the hidden state representation for each time snippet from the State Updater and computes the prediction from these representations.
 It is made of three fully connected layers, where the first two layers have 32 neurons, each followed by a ReLU activation function, and the last layer have LSTM$_H$ neurons, without activation function, outputting the predicted HR.
-We use the mean absolute error ($\ell_1$ loss) as the cost function $L_\text{HR}$ associated with this output because using the $\ell_2$ loss hampers training as larger differences between the predicted and actual heart rate have an out-sized impact on the loss, according to our preliminary experiments.
+We use the mean absolute error ($\ell_1$ loss) as the cost function $L_\text{HR}$ associated with this output because using the $\ell_2$ loss hampers training as larger differences between the predicted and actual HR have an out-sized impact on the loss, according to our preliminary experiments.